Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Abstract

 \section{Abstract}

-Interpretability is critical for applications of large language models in the legal domain which requires trust and transparency.
-While some studies develop task-specific approaches, other use the classification model's parameters to explain the decisions.
-However, which technique explains the legal outcome prediction best remains an open question.
-To address this challenge, we propose a comparative analysis framework for model-agnostic interpretability techniques.
-Among these, we employ two rationale extraction methods, which justify outcomes with human-interpretable and concise text fragments (i.e., rationales) from the given input text.
-We conduct comparison by evaluating faithfulness—via normalized sufficiency and comprehensiveness metrics along with plausibility—by asking legal experts to evaluate extracted rationales.
-We further assess the feasibility of LLM-as-a-Judge using legal expert evaluation results.
-We show that the model's ``reasons'' for predicting a violation differ substantially from those of legal experts, despite highly promising quantitative analysis results and reasonable downstream classification performance.
-The source code of our experiments is publicly available at \href{https://github.com/trusthlt/IntEval}{https://github.com/trusthlt/IntEval}.
+Interpretability is critical for applications of large language models (LLMs) in the legal domain, where trust and transparency are essential.
+A central NLP task in this setting is legal outcome prediction, where models forecast whether a court will find a violation of a given right.
+We study this task on decisions from the European Court of Human Rights (ECtHR), introducing a new ECtHR dataset with carefully curated positive (violation) and negative (non‑violation) cases.
+Existing works propose both task-specific approaches and model-agnostic techniques to explain downstream performance, but it remains unclear which techniques best explain legal outcome prediction.
+To address this, we propose a comparative analysis framework for model-agnostic interpretability methods.
+We focus on two rationale extraction techniques that justify model outputs with concise, human-interpretable text fragments from the input.
+We evaluate faithfulness via normalized sufficiency and comprehensiveness metrics, and plausibility via legal expert judgments of the extracted rationales.
+We also assess the feasibility of using LLM-as-a-Judge, using these expert evaluations as reference.
+Our experiments on the new ECtHR dataset show that models’ “reasons” for predicting violations differ substantially from those of legal experts, despite strong faithfulness scores.
+The source code of our experiments is publicly available at \url{https://github.com/trusthlt/IntEval.}